ResolveWang/Tomorrow/README.md

 from tomorrow import threads

-@threads(5)
+@threads(5, run_mode='sync')
 def download(url):
     return requests.get(url)

+@threads(5, run_mode='async')
+def gdownload(url):
+    return requests.get(url)

 if __name__ == "__main__":
     start = time.time()
-    responses = [download(url) for url in urls] html = [response.text for response in responses] end = time.time()
+    responses = [download(url) for url in urls] html = [response.res.text for response in responses] end = time.time()
+    print("Multi thread running time: %f seconds" % (end - start))

+    start = time.time()
+    responses = [gdownload(url) for url in urls] html = [response.res.text for response in responses] end = time.time()
-    print "Time: %f seconds" % (end - start)
+    print("Time: %f seconds" % (end - start))

 ```

 Awesome!
-With a single line of additional code (and no explicit threading logic) we can now download websites ~10x as efficiently.
+With a single line of additional code (and no explicit threading logic) we can now download websites ~10x as efficiently.But note that it has side effects.The result that the function returns is the tomorrow obj.In order to get the result,
+we need to get the `res` attr.

+The program will run with multithread in 'sync' mode, while in 'async' mode, it will run with gevent.

 You can also optionally pass in a timeout argument, to prevent hanging on a task that is not guaranteed to return.